 California emission reductions and regulatory compliance are more stringent than other Knife River operating areas.
-The California Air Resources Board in the past 15 years has implemented several regulations around air quality standards.
+The California Air Resources Board has implemented several regulations around air quality standards.
 These regulations are based on source categories, several of which impact Knife River.
 The three categories having the most impact to Knife River's California operations are:

 - Off-road diesel particulate and oxides of nitrogen.
 This regulation affects construction and mining equipment with greater than 25 horsepower.
 The regulation requires each fleet to meet an emissions target based on the combined total horsepower and emissions factors of all engines in the fleet.
 Compliance targets began in 2009 and go through 2024.
 To better comply with this regulation, Knife River combined all its California assets into one fleet pool.
 This gives Knife River the flexibility to upgrade machines in locations with better utilization.
 Knife River was proactive in meeting the early targets, which provided early action credits.
 These credits allow Knife River to better time its capital investments.
 With its fleet management program, Knife River anticipates meeting the 2024 target. - On-road diesel particulate and oxides of nitrogen.
 This regulation requires fleets to meet or exceed a 2010 emissions standard via fleet replacement targets affecting on-highway trucks that are greater than 14,000 pounds in gross vehicle weight.
 Knife River is meeting this regulation by replacing all vehicles older than 20 years.
-In 2020, the company replaced all vehicles that were 17 years or older.
-In 2023, Knife River projects it will have no vehicles in its California fleet that are older than a 2010 model.
-Knife River is on track to meet the regulation two years ahead of schedule. - Harbor craft diesel particulate and oxides of nitrogen.
+In 2021, Knife River replaced all vehicles in its California fleet that were 15 years or older.
+The company projects that in 2023 it will not have any vehicles in its California fleet that are older than a 2010 model, putting Knife River on track to meet the regulation two years ahead of schedule. - Harbor craft diesel particulate and oxides of nitrogen.
 This regulation pertains to Knife River's marine construction equipment and boats but varies based on local air districts and ports superseding compliance targets.
 To comply, Knife River repowered its equipment in 2008-09 to meet the highest regulation.
 The company is in the process of repowering its equipment again, where practicable, to meet newer standards.
 Knife River continuously works with its equipment manufacturers on these upgrades.